Striken7/2024-PHB-AURORA-FILES/README.md

 Classes: Monk class (and all sublcasses) has been implemented.

-Spells: Limited progress, mostly to spells added directly by Species, Feat, or Class.
+Spells: Limited progress, mostly to spells added directly by Species or Feats.